zeek/spicy-course/src/error_recovery.md

 1. Add a single `&synchronized` attribute to the grammar so you can handle all possible misspellings.
-Also add a `%synced` hook to confirm the synchronization result (on which unit).
-Can you parse inputs like
+Also add a `%synced` hook to confirm the synchronization result (on which unit?).
+Can you parse inputs like these?

    ```plain
    ABABAB